alexanderhoset/Answerbot/README.md

 # GitHub PR Verification Bot

-This repository contains GitHub Actions workflows to automate PR verification and reporting.
+This repository contains GitHub Actions workflows to automate PR verification with predefined questions and reporting.

 ## 📋 Features